EttusResearch/uhd/host/docs/usrp1.rst

-After the hardware modification, the user should burn the setting into the EEPROM, so UHD can initialize with the correct clock rate.
+After the hardware modification, the user should burn the setting into the EEPROM, so UHD software can initialize with the correct clock rate.
 Run the following commands to record the setting into the EEPROM:
 ::